KPZ fluctuations in finite volume

 At large $L$, a mean field domain wall picture \cite{K1991.1,DDM1992.1,KSKS1998.1,HKPS2001.1} predicts a non-trivial phase diagram, see figure~\ref{fig TASEP open}, confirmed by an exact solution \cite{SD1993.1,DEHP1993.1} for the stationary probabilities of TASEP, see also \cite{BE2002.1} for an interpretation in terms of Lee-Yang zeroes \cite{BDL2005.1}.
-The low and high density phases (which are further split in two by a dynamical transition \cite{PBE2011.1}) have respective average density of particles $\rho=\alpha$ and $\rho=1-\beta$, which are different from $1/2$.
-Since KPZ fluctuations are only seen for TASEP in a reference frame moving at velocity $1-2\rho$, they do not exist in the low and high density phases.
-KPZ fluctuations only happen in the maximal current phase, for which the average density of particles is $\rho=1/2$.
+The low and high density phases (which are further split in two by a dynamical transition \cite{PBE2011.1}) have respective average density of particles $\rho=\alpha$ and $\rho=1-\beta$, which are different from $1/2$, and the reference frame $i=(1-2\rho)t+xL$ does not make sense on the time scale $t\sim L^{3/2}$ in these two phases.
+The finite volume regime for KPZ fluctuations can then only be observed in the maximal current phase, for which the average density of particles is $\rho=1/2$.
 There, (\ref{H[h]}) still holds, under the same scalings as before, with $h(x,\tau)$ again the KPZ fixed point, but now with open boundaries.

 The corresponding boundary slopes $\sigma_{a}=\partial_{x}\langle h(x,t)\rangle_{|x=0}$ and $\sigma_{b}=\partial_{x}\langle h(x,t)\rangle_{|x=1}$ of the KPZ height field can be extracted from the known average density of particles at the boundaries in the stationary state computed in \cite{DEHP1993.1}.
 There, the average occupation of the first site (respectively last site) was found to be equal to $1-\alpha^{-1}\kappa^{-1}$ (resp. $\beta^{-1}\kappa^{-1}$) with $\kappa=4$, $\alpha^{-1}(1-\alpha)^{-1}$ and $\beta^{-1}(1-\beta)^{-1}$ respectively in the maximal current, low density and high density phase, up to a correction of order at most $L^{-1}$.
 It follows that the interior of the maximal current phase, $\alpha,\beta>1/2$, corresponds to the KPZ fixed point with $\sigma_{a}=-\infty$, $\sigma_{b}=\infty$, while finite slopes correspond to a region close to the tripe point, with